bowen0701/bowen0701.github.io/_posts/2016-07-22-linden-2003-amazon-item2itemcf.md

 ## Key Points

 **Recommendation system:** Use input about a customer's interest to generate a list of a recommendated items.
-Customer's interest can be

-- items that customers purchase and
-- items that customers explicitly rate
-- items viewed
-- demographic data
-- suject interests
-- favorite artists, etc.
+Customer's interest can be items that customers purchase, items that customers explicitly rate, items viewed, demographic data, suject interests, and favorite artists, etc.

 **Challenges:**